Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 Welcome to the PyTorch Lightning community!
 We're building the most advanced research platform on the planet to implement the latest, best practices that the amazing PyTorch team rolls out!

-## Lightning Design Principles
+## Bolts Design Principles

 We encourage all sorts of contributions you're interested in adding!
-When coding for lightning, please follow these principles.
+When coding for Bolts, please follow these principles.

 #### Simple Internal Code